xdy/twodsix-foundryvtt/docs/docs.md

 * Set skills to not use any characteristic for modifiers.
 * Use the careers, items, etc from the 'cepheus quantum-something' compendiums (supplied by @marvin9257).
 * Change the initiative formula to just 1d1
-* Turn on"'Show END and 'Lifeblood' (STR) as characteristics"
+* Turn on "'Show END and 'Lifeblood' (STR) as characteristics"
 * Turn off "Show Contamination below Lifeblood"

 In play, handle the differences to Cepheus Engine as follow:
 * Create a character by importing one of the careers from the career compendium and renaming it to your character's name, then changing the attributes.
 * Give every character JOAT-3 on the skills tab.
-* Ignore attributes other than END, except under the covers treat STR+DEX as Lifeblood.
-(I.e. the player splits Lifeblood between those two fields so that the the automatic damage code can handle it).
-(I guess 0 in one of them would work, but I'm not sure.)
 * Ignore the initiative that gets rolled, everyone gets the same initiative (optionally, you might want to take a look at the https://foundryvtt.com/packages/Popcorn module if you want some structure to the initiative)

 Reasonably complete compendiums for Cepheus Quantum exist., additionally the various compendiums from Cepheus FTL might be useful.